luke-hdl/read-cl/README.md

 # Read-CL

 A very simple implementation of single-word speedreading.
-I wasn't happy with existing Android options, and developing a command-line solution for use with UserLAnd was a practical, quick way for my simple use case.
+Supports Windows or Linux.
+I wasn't happy with existing Android options, and developing a command-line solution for use with UserLAnd was a practical, quick way to set something up for my simple use case.
 Ad-free and privacy-preserving - like you'd expect from a basic text file reader!

 Limited pdf and epub support included.
 Other file formats will be added as I get annoyed about wanting to read them.
 Supports fast-forward, rewind, and bookmarking, including a regex auto-bookmark command feature.